robcog-iai/UR17/Documentation/Milestone2.md

 ```

 This solution is at the moment a bit confusing and will be resolved at a later point.
 The actual pick up is as it was before but adjusted to picking up for rotation and putting the object in the left or right hand afterwards.
-As mentioned above droping objects and picking them up without a rotation is not possible at the moment.
+As mentioned above dropping objects and picking them up without a rotation is not possible at the moment.

 # Tutorial

 * To pick an object up you have to look at it and push the right mouse button and afterwards the following menu will pop up.
 ![](Img/Milestone2/FirstMenu.png "Rotation menu.")
-Now you have the choice either pick the object up (does not work at the momemnt) or rotated it.
-If you choose to rotated the object it will be moved to the center of the screen (an actor is used as placeholder) and it is now possible to rotate it with the mouse movment (at the moment a bit buggy).
+Now you have the choice either pick the object up (does not work at the moment) or rotated it.
+If you choose to rotated the object it will be moved to the center of the screen (an actor is used as placeholder) and it is now possible to rotate it with the mouse movement (at the moment a bit buggy).
 ![](Img/Milestone2/Rotation1.png "Rotation after menu.")
-When the you are finished with the rotation you can push the right mosue button again and menu for moving the object to the right or left hand will be called.
+When you are finished with the rotation you can push the right mouse button again and menu for moving the object to the right or left hand will be called.
 ![](Img/Milestone2/SecondMenu.png "Second menu after rotation.")
 The object can now be moved to the left or right hand with just pressing a mouse button.
 ![](Img/Milestone2/PickupAfterRotation.png "Pick up after rotation.")